-Black History Month hits a little differently in 2021.
-Since the tragic death of George Floyd, following many other extrajudicial killings of black people, many people and brands have a newly invigorated urgency about celebrating Black history, achievement, and supporting social justice.
+Since the tragic death of George Floyd in 2020, following many other extrajudicial killings of black people, many people and brands have a newly invigorated urgency about celebrating Black history, achievement, and supporting social justice.

 Brands have professed solidarity, established Juneteenth as a company holiday, raised and donated money to Black non-profit organizations, pledged to create a more diverse, inclusive workforce, and shared several books and films on the Black experience, becoming an ally, and more.
-It’s time for HR and Culture Leaders to build on that momentum by sharing stories of celebration as well as sobering truths of what the Black community continue to face today.
+It’s time for HR and Culture Leaders to build on that momentum by sharing stories of celebration as well as sobering truths of what the Black community continues to face today.

 Support and Partner with Black-owned Businesses

 Why is it so important to support and partner with Black-owned businesses and entrepreneurs?
-Historically, they’re the most underfunded group due to bias practices made by investors and financial services.
+Historically, they’re the most underfunded group due to biased practices made by investors and financial services.
 Investors’ discriminatory financing practices and bias toward companies primarily operated by White males cost the U.S. over 9 million jobs and $300 billion in collective national income (the Center for Global Policy Solutions).
 Additionally, Black women received just 0.27% in venture capital investment between 2018 and 2019, for a total of $3.1 billion.
 Fewer than 100 Black women business owners report receiving investments of at least $1 million.

 Organizations have immense opportunities to support Black-owned businesses.
 For example, if your company sends all your remote employees lunch once or twice a month, give them options to order from Black-owned restaurants.
 You can send them other treats from Black-owned businesses as well.
 Additionally, your organization has the opportunity to partner with other Black-owned organizations, whether it’s partnering on a joint event, marketing and branding, technology applications, and much more.
 For example, if your marketing team is looking to hire a PR firm, consider filtering down your search to Black-owned firms.
 If you’re a retailer, consider bringing in and showcasing Black designers to your retail business.